FIELD MANUAL · ED. 01

 Q01How do I tell manganese from iron deficiency?

 Iron deficiency is clean interveinal yellowing.
-Manganese adds small brown necrotic spots between the veins on the same young leaves.
+Manganese adds small brown necrotic spots (pinpricks) between the veins on the same young leaves.
+Same pattern, plus spotting = manganese.

 Q02What causes manganese lockout?